monkeywoora/cityu-dg-cs/README.md

 # cityu-dg-cs
 ## Letter of Statement 陈述信

-> "Therefore since they philosophized order to escape from ignorance, evidently they were pursuing science in order to know, and not for any utilitarian end."
+> "Therefore since they philosophized order to escape from ignorance, evidently they were pursuing science in order to know, and not for any utilitarian end."<br>
 > —— Aristotle "Metaphysics"

 Esteemed visitors of this repository,